EDITING THE MANGNIFICENT AMBERSONS

 EUGENE TURNED AWAY

 In the Rough Cut, Eugene is sitting downstairs waiting, grief written on his face.
-When fanny appears Eugene stands and walks towards her and is told that Isabel needs it to be quiet.
+When fanny appears Eugene stands and walks towards her and is told that Isabel needs quiet.
 Eugene begs to just look into the room and see her.
 Fanny replies again that the doctor has said that she mustn’t see anyone.
 Eugene, disappointed, heartbroken and defeated turns and leaves the house while George, standing beside an upstairs window watches him walk to his car.

 For the Wise version the scene was rewritten by Welles and reshot by his assistant director.
-Here Eugene is more assertive as he confronts George as George tries to stop him but only decides to leave on the advice of Fanny and Jack because it wouldn’t be good for Isabel and not because of George’s wishes.
+Here Eugene is more assertive as he confronts George when George tries to stop him but only decides to leave on the advice of Fanny and Jack because it wouldn’t be good for Isabel and not because of George’s wishes.
 The scene adds further conflict to the Eugene-George relationship and can be interpreted as more “dramatic.”

 Bernard Herrmann had written music to accompany Isabell talking to George before her death.
 Wise eliminated it.